Breede River

 The Breede River (Breederivier), also known as Breë River, is a river in the Western Cape Province of South Africa.
 Travelling inland north from the city of Cape Town, the river runs in a west to east direction.
 The surrounding western mountains formed the first continental divide experienced by European settlers in the 18th century.
-The Titus River and Dwars River become the Breë River.
+The Witels River and Dwars River become the Breë River.